Below are some of our most Frequently Asked Questions. If your question is about streaming TSN programming, please check our Streaming FAQ.

 All five TSN feeds are available nationwide.
 However, among the feeds, one will be designated as the primary feed for each region to allow for the distribution of regionally relevant content on the primary TSN channel location.

 TSN works closely with all television service providers to ensure as many subscribers as possible have access to our feeds.
-Please check with your local service provider about availability.
+Please check with your local TV provider about availability.

 No, TSN is not available outside of Canada.